mcfrann/frontend-mod-1-prework/section3/reflection.md

 journey, but in all areas of my life!

 1. Think of a web or mobile application you use regularly.
 Where is an example of a place that the developers probably use Arrays?
 Explain.
+- Instagram definitely uses arrays in lists of users, followers, likes, and photos.

 1. In your own words, explain what an Array method is.
+- An array is a list of data; items within the array can be various data types such as strings, numbers, or booleans.

 1. What is the purpose of a loop?
 When we would use a loop in conjunction with array vs. without?
+- The purpose of a loop is to repeat code for an `n` number of times as long as the condition returns as true.
+We could use a loop with an array if we want to run code for each item in the array vs. if we just want to run it on its own based off of the condition we set using numbers.

 1. If you had to teach a 5 year old about loops, how would you explain it?
+- A loop is when you repeat a certain action for as long as something we determine is true.

 1. What questions do you still have about Arrays and loops?
+- I guess I am a little unclear on what a loop does or what the use of it is on its own without being applied to an array.